Macro dashboard · FRED data

 Previous avg

-Directional signal: The monthly crude average is higher than the prior period.
+Directional signal: The monthly crude average is lower than the prior period.
 Monthly pump price reviews (common in regulated markets) track the 21-day crude average.
 A persistent trend is a stronger signal than a single week.

 Disclaimer: This analysis is for informational and educational purposes only and does not constitute financial, investment, or commodity trading advice.
 Moving average comparisons are descriptive indicators, not predictions.
 Actual pump prices are determined by retailers, distributors, taxes, refining margins, currency exchange rates, and regulatory frameworks — factors not captured here.
 Fisclear accepts no liability for decisions made based on this content.
 Always consult a qualified professional before acting on market data.
 Terms & Conditions